 The Krocodile is a highly versatile spoon lure that can be cast, jigged, or trolled.
 Its long, slim profile is ideal for imitating small baitfish.
 It is an excellent option for deep river pools and can be used in lakes as well.

 I personally rate it highly as a trolling lures, and is one of my first choices to use in the spring when the trout are still holding deep.

 The most popular colors for the Krocodile are brown trout, hammered chrome, and fire tiger.
 The recommended weights range from 1/4 oz to 3/4 oz, making it a suitable choice for both shallow and deep water fishing.

 9) Blue Fox Classic Vibrax

 The Blue Fox Vibrax is another excellent inline spinner.
 Its dense construction means it sinks quicker than most and it gives off a lot of vibration.
 The Vibrax is a great choice for fast moving water with a lot of turbulence.

 10) Super Duper

-These lures were well represented, but just missed out a spot in the top 10.
+These lures were well represented, but just missed out on a spot in the top 10.

 Tube Jig in natural colors